Herb Simon (businessman)

-Herbert "Herb" Simon (born October 23, 1934) is an American real estate developer.
+Herbert Simon (born October 23, 1934) is an American real estate developer.
 He resides in Indianapolis, Indiana.
-He was educated at the City College of New York.
-He is the owner of the Indiana Pacers, and chairman emeritus of the shopping mall developer Simon Property Group.
+He was educated at the City College of New York and is the owner of the Indiana Pacers, Indiana Fever, and chairman emeritus of the shopping mall developer Simon Property Group.
 In 2010, he purchased Kirkus Reviews.

-Forbes estimated his net worth to be around US$3.2 billion in mid-2018.
+Forbes estimated his net worth to be around US $4.7 billion in early 2024.

 Early life and education

-Simon was born to a Jewish family in Williamsburg, Brooklyn and grew up in the Bronx, the son of Max and Mae Simon.
+He was born to a Jewish family in Williamsburg, Brooklyn and grew up in the Bronx, the son of Max and Mae Simon.
 His father was a tailor who had emigrated from Central Europe.
 His older brother is the late Melvin Simon.
 His oldest brother is the late Fred Simon, who was the longtime leasing director at Simon Property Group.
-Herbert Simon graduated from The City College of New York with a B.B.A. in Business.
+Herbert Simon graduated from the City College of New York with a B.B.A. in Business.

 Personal life

 Simon has been married three times.
-His first wife was Sheila Simon. they have two children.
+His first wife was Sheila Simon.
+They have two children.

 In 1981, Simon married Diane Meyer, political staffer for Senator Birch Bayh of Indiana.
 They divorced in 2000.
 They have three children.

 In 2002, Simon married Porntip Bui Nakhirunkanok (born February 7, 1969, Bangkok, Thailand), Miss Universe 1988.
-They have five children.
+They have three children.

 Indiana Pacers

-In 1983, Simon and his brother, Mel (1927–2009), purchased the NBA's Indiana Pacers from Sam Nassi and Frank Mariani.
-He is also the owner of the WNBA's Indiana Fever, and formerly owned the USL's now defunct Reno 1868 FC.
+In 1983, Simon and his brother Mel (1927–2009) purchased the NBA's Indiana Pacers from Sam Nassi and Frank Mariani, who were planning to either sell to outside interests or return the team to the league.
+His nephew David (Mel's son) and he are also the owners of the WNBA's Indiana Fever and formerly owned the USL's now defunct Reno 1868 FC.

+On April 6, 2024, the Naismith Memorial Basketball Hall of Fame announced that Simon would be inducted into the Hall later that year as a contributor.